Frequently Asked Questions

 What responsibilities do community partners undertake when accepting service-learning students?

 The first responsibility of community partners is to provide a service opportunity that complements student academic learning.
 The second responsibility is to provide adequate and consistent on-site assistance to APU students and project feedback to faculty.

 What is a Service-Learning Advocate?
 (SLA)

 Undergraduate Service-Learning Advocates represent the center by working with faculty and community partners.
 SLAs conduct service-learning orientations, ensure student agreement forms are completed, liaise with faculty and community partners, collect and report evaluations, and provide logistical support as needed.

 Can students initiate service-learning?

-Students, who desire the kind of experiential learning that comes from service-learning should encourage their professors and department chairs to initiate new service-learning classes.
+Students who desire the kind of experiential learning that comes from service-learning should encourage their professors and department chairs to initiate new service-learning courses.

 Can academic service-learning count toward the undergraduate university service credit requirement?